georgemirandajr/georgemirandajr/Tutorials/Create a Custom Project Template.md

 I am going to write a function that will create a directory with all the sub-directories needed for a data analysis project.

 ## Motivation
 All data analysts work on the same thing: data.
 However, the way we organize that work varies based on preferences, work environments, and experience.
-When I start a big project, I need to have a predictable framework that makes it quick and easy to get started working.
+When I start a big project, I need to have a predictable framework that makes it quick and easy to start working.

 ## My Custom Project Folder
 My projects need to have the following sub-directories: